gbdev/pandocs/content/Joypad_Input.md

 Joypad interrupt is requested when any of the above Input lines changes from High to Low.
-Generally this should happen when a key becomes pressed (provided that the button/direction key is enabled by above Bit4/5), however, because of switch bounce, one or more High to Low transitions are usually produced both when pressing or releasing a key.
+Generally this should happen when a key becomes pressed (provided that the direction/button key is enabled by bit 4/5 respectively), however, because of switch bounce, one or more High to Low transitions are usually produced both when pressing or releasing a key.

 ### Using the Joypad Interrupt